The County Council is the host authority for the Nottinghamshire Police and Crime Panel.

 Members of the Panel

-The Panels is made up of at least one elected representative (councillors or elected mayors) from each local authority (unitary, county and district) within the force area and two independent co-optees.
+The Panel is made up of at least one elected representative (councillors or elected mayors) from each local authority (unitary, county and district) within the force area and two independent co-optees.
+The Panel also has four independent members.

-- Vice-Chairman – Mayor Tony Egginton – Mansfield District Council
+- Mayor Kate Allsop – Mansfield District Council

 - Councillor Eunice Campbell - Nottingham City Council